 How do I get from the Cancun Airport to the rental property?

 The easiest and cheapest way is to take the bus from the airport to a town called Playa del Carmen, then take the ferry across to Cozumel.
+There is no ferry directly from Cancun to Cozumel.
 After you have gone through customs and immigration and you're on your way out of the terminal you'll run into a bunch of time share people who will offer transportation and all kinds of things.
 Smile and keep moving.
 One of the last counters you'll pass before the exit is the Riviera or ADO Bus Service.
 The ticket is about $10.00 one way to the terminal in Playa del Carmen.
 The modern busses are airconditioned, with a restroom, and sometimes they even play a movie on the built-in TV system.
 The ride is about 45 minutes.

 When you arrive in Playa del Carmen, go over half a block, down a block, and presto you're at the ferry to Cozumel.
 There are two ferry companies.
 Just get a ticket on the next one that leaves.
 Resist the temptation to buy a round trip ticket.
 You'll be leaving at least a week later, and who knows exactly when you'll be at the ferry dock.
 It could be that the other company is ready to go when you get to the dock.
 If you just missed the ferry to Cozumel you can pass the time waiting for the next one at Senor Frog's bar with a beer or margarita.
 Senor Frog's is literally at the entrance to the ferry dock.